Mustique

-The island is owned by the Mustique Company, a private limited company which is in turn owned by the island's home owners.
-The island has around 120 private villas, many of which are let through the Mustique Company.
-The Cotton House, the only hotel (with seventeen rooms), and Beach Café are owned by the Mustique Company.
-A separate restaurant, the Veranda, is also in operation.
+The island is owned by the Mustique Company, a private limited company which is in turn owned by the island's homeowners.
+The island has about 120 private villas, many of which are let through the Mustique Company.
+The company also owns a hotel and cafe on the island.

+Environment

+Mustique has several coral reefs.
+The land fauna includes tortoises, herons, iguanas and many other species.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of lesser Antillean swifts, green-throated caribs, Antillean crested hummingbirds, brown pelicans, Cabot's and royal terns, Grenada flycatchers, Saint Vincent tanagers and lesser Antillean bullfinches.
+The snake Barbour's tropical racer, as well as two lizards – the green ameiva and bronze anole – inhabit the island.
+Hawksbill and leatherback sea turtles nest on the beaches.

 Early history

+The islands were originally inhabited by people who probably arrived from South America around 2500 BC, subsequently by the Arawaks from 250 BC to 1000 AD, and later by the Caribs, whose simple tools can still be found.

-The history of European settlement of the island of Mustique, and of the Grenadines in general, dates back to the Fifteenth century, when Spanish navigators first sighted this more-or-less linear group of small rocky islands and named them "Los Pájaros" or "the birds", because they resembled a small flock scattered across the sea.
+The history of European settlement of the island of Mustique, and of the Grenadines in general, dates back to the 15th century, when Spanish navigators first sighted this more-or-less linear group of small rocky islands and named them "Los Pájaros" or "the birds", because they resembled a small flock scattered across the sea.
 During the seventeenth century the islands were renamed the Grenadines by pirates, who used the sheltered bays to hide their ships and loot.

-The Islands were originally inhabited by people who probably arrived from South America around 2500 BC, subsequently by the Arawaks from 250 BC to 1000 AD, and later by the Caribs, whose simple tools can still be found.
-The indigenous people were soon outnumbered by European planters in the 1740s, who found they could grow sugar there in abundance, using enslaved African labour.
+The indigenous people were soon outnumbered by European planters in the 1740s, who found they could grow sugar there in abundance, using enslaved Africans to provide labour.
 Because Europe's only sources of sugar at that time were limited quantities from the Canaries and Cyprus, the West Indies became economically significant.
 The Grenadines passed from France to the British in 1763; farmers Alexander Campbell and John Aitcheson bought the island of Mustique that year.
 The British built three forts.
 Cotton and sugar continued to be grown until 1834.

 The name Mustique comes from the French moustique, "mosquito".
 The sugar industry lasted until the 19th century, when the cultivation of European-grown sugar beet dramatically reduced the demand for tropical sugar.
-Mustique's seven plantations were abandoned and eventually swallowed up by scrub, leaving remnants such as the sugar mill at "Endeavour" and its "Cotton House".
+Mustique's seven plantations were abandoned and eventually swallowed up by scrub, leaving remnants, such as the sugar mill at "Endeavour" and its "Cotton House".
 The Plantation House was built in the 18th century.

-The island was mostly abandoned in the 1800s but in 1835 (after the abolition of slavery), two plantations were reopened after ownership of the island passed to the Hazell family.
-They grew crops and raised sheep and goats on two plantations; they maintained a school for the island locals.
-In 1865 the two were merged into one estate by the family.
+The island was mostly abandoned in the 1800s, but in 1835 (after the abolition of slavery) two plantations were reopened after ownership of the island passed to the Hazell family.
+They grew crops and raised sheep and goats.
+They also maintained a school for the island locals.
+In 1865 the two plantations were merged into one estate by the family.